Exposome Geocoder – Input Preparation and Usage Guide

 Example:

-If your file is named patients_address.csv inside 📂input_address/, run:
+If your files are inside 📂input_location/, run:

-docker run -it --rm -v "$(pwd)":/workspace -v /var/run/docker.sock:/var/run/docker.sock -e HOST_PWD="$(pwd)" -w /workspace prismaplab/exposome-geocoder:1.0.3 /app/code/Address_to_FIPS.py -i input_address
+docker run -it --rm -v "$(pwd)":/workspace -v /var/run/docker.sock:/var/run/docker.sock -e HOST_PWD="$(pwd)" -w /workspace prismaplab/exposome-geocoder:1.0.4 /app/code/Address_to_LOCATION.py -i input_location

 For OMOP Input (Option 3)